From Sonic Retro

 - For more on the boss fight, see Chaos 6.

-The player never sees Chaos 5 in Sonic Adventure because Chaos 4 absorbs two Chaos Emeralds at once, becoming Chaos 6.
 Chaos 6 differs greatly from his appearance as Chaos 4, being a bulb-shaped figure with a tail and walking on four stubby legs.
 He attacks with his tail and causes giant shock waves by jumping up and down.
 Chaos 6 also tries to 'suck' his opponent into his mouth.
 This attack turns out to be his weakness, however, as the player can throw 'freeze bombs' into his mouth and freeze him to the bone.
 The player can then shatter his ice form.
 In Sonic Adventure, Sonic, Knuckles, and Big all battle Chaos 6 atop the Egg Carrier.
 The rules are different in Big's case.
 The player must aim for the target marker on Chaos' body and cast their lure to fish out Froggy.
 This is the only form of Chaos that is ever seen and intact tail.

 - Main article: Perfect Chaos